 Meanwhile, the climate gets more surreal by the day.
-Attitudes range from indifferent to exaggerate.
-Until now, the average citizen seemed to be either panicking or going through denial.
+Attitudes range from indifferent to exaggerated.
+Until now, the average citizen seemed to be either panicking, or going through denial.
 We Italians are very culturally conservative, we don’t like changing our habits.
 We like open spaces, city squares, parks, restaurants.
-So some of us are following the precautions as advised hoping the situation will resolve itself soon; then at the extremes there’s the rare paranoid type keeping distances like the black plague is back; but for the most part, people seem to be committed to continuing acting like everything is normal, like it’s “no big deal”.
+So some of us are following the precautions as advised hoping the situation will resolve itself soon; then, at the extremes, there’s the rare paranoid type keeping distances like the black plague is back; but for the most part, people seem to be committed to continuing acting like everything is normal.
+Like it’s “no big deal”.
 Bar owners are offering free Aperol Spritz in the hope to ‘get things going again’.
 Marketing campaigners are mocking the fear and downplaying the precautions.
-Left-wing politicians are posting pictures of themselves having nights out with friends.
+Left-wing politicians are posting pictures of themselves having nights out with friends in an attempt to encourage others to “stay calm”.
 Those acting normal, are either implicitly or explicitly calling for others to do the same.
 Mostly it’s ignorance of the big picture and economic self-interest, but also fear and denial.

 In the political sphere, aside from the sadness and toxicity of the ideological debate between left and right—which in some cases shows the growing cultural contempt for the elderly in the attempt to deemphasize the dangers—what worries people all across the spectrum the most is the economy.
 The most hit regions from day one are also the most productive.
 Not just in Italy, but also in Europe.
 Mine (Veneto) and Lombardia.
 Regions like Piemonte, for example, sends dozens of millions of euros to the south every day with no return on investment.
 If they were to crash, Italy would crash.
 And if Italy crashes, Europe might follow.
-Needless to say, the problem is that what should be done—or should have been for that matter—is far from clear.
+That in mind, the question we should ask ourselves is: what would cost us more lives in the long run?
+The virus?
+The inevitable recession?
+Needless to say, we don’t have the answer yet, maybe we never truly will.
+What should be done—or should have been for that matter—is far from clear.
 I suspect no one has a clue.
 We weren’t prepared, I fear the whole world isn’t.
 What to do… What is true… What would work… Lots of confusion and very little clarity.

 So, on a little personal note, if nothing else, what the whole crisis (soon-to-be-declared global pandemic?) has managed to do for me—among other things—is reinforcing what I’ve been suspecting for some time now.
 All these people that we hold up as oracles of truth and champions of objectivity—namely scientists and economists—the whole ‘scientific community’, is far vaguer than we like to admit.
-The many contradictory statements by experts and the confusion as to how we should tackle the problem confirm it.
-As one said in a tweet from last week: “This thing we’ve been calling the arbiter of objective truth, looks like it’s mostly based on contingencies and disagreements, after all”.
+The many contradictory statements by experts, the confusion on how we should tackle the problem and the debates on where and how it originated confirm it.
+As someone said in a tweet last week: “This thing we’ve been calling the arbiter of objective truth, looks like it’s mostly based on contingencies and disagreements, after all”.

 That aside, I’m also very conflicted.
 Due to my—relatively—low level of disgust sensitivity, I mostly feel like going through the day as normal.
-But then, thinking it through rationally, I end up staying home as much as I can.
-Wash my hands every few hours or so… Try not to touch my face (usually brutally failing)… Avoid human contact… etc, etc,.
-My biological inclinations pushing me in one direction and my intellectual efforts in the other.
-But the latters don’t go too far.
-What the right reaction should be, I have to admit I do not know.
-On what the best solutions to implement are on the other hand, I do have many ideas, just like everyone else, but not a single one that I can back up with sufficiently strong arguments.
+But then, thinking it through rationally, I end up staying home as much as I can, wash my hands every few hours or so, avoid human contact etc, etc,.
+My biological inclinations pushing me in one direction, my intellectual efforts in the other.
+But the latter don’t seem to go too far.
+I can’t ‘see the end’ of the equation.
+What the right reaction should be, I do not know.
+On what the best solutions to implement are, on the other hand, I do have many ideas, just like everyone else, but not a single one that I can back up with sufficiently strong arguments.
 For the first time in my life, if someone more ignorant than me were to ask, I feel like I’d have nothing of value to say.

 In closing, I have a bad feeling in general.
-Yes, I’m confident in our capacity to find the strength of character necessary to get through it as one united nation.
-But however else I look at it, whether economically or politically, it does look like we are in big trouble.
-Stuck between a rock and a hard place.
-While it appears that we are set to choose health over the economy despite some believe it should be vice versa, it looks like none of us are really sure which one will cause more damage in the long term.
-Truth is, science and objectivity aside, there just wasn’t enough time.
+Yes, I’m confident in our capacity to find the strength of character necessary to get through it as one, united nation.
+But however else I look at it, whether economically or politically, it looks like we are in big trouble.
+Sort of stuck between a rock and a hard place.
+While it appears that we are set to choose health over the economy despite some believe it should be vice versa, none of us are really sure which one will cause more damage long term.
+Truth is, in our defense, science and objectivity aside, there just wasn’t enough time.

-But damage there will be.
+But damage there will be, that just seems unavoidable.
 Maybe it’s just the pessimist inside me, but if one thing is clear, is that whatever happens next it’s gonna costs us a big price.
-We are way past if, the only question now, is ‘How big’.
-“There’s a storm coming!” if you ask me, that’s how I feel.
-And while I have no doubts we will find the courage to face it together, what I fear, is that we might not have the skills necessary to successfully navigate our way through it.
-To make wise decisions, when the hard times hit.
+We are way past if, the only question now, is ‘how big’.
+“There’s a storm coming” if you ask me, that’s how I feel.
+And while, again, I have no doubts we will find the courage to face it together, what I fear, is that we might not have the necessary skills to successfully navigate our way through it.
+To make wise decisions, when true hard times hit.

 An Italian nurse in Cremona’s hospital rests on a desk for a few moments, just in time to find the energies to return to her duty in one of the most affected areas.